Managing Distress on the Anniversary of a Traumatic Event

 Leaning on others who care about you can help you feel stronger in difficult times.
 Talking to others keeps you from being alone with troubling memories.
 You can get other viewpoints and a chance to share your feelings.
 It’s also an opportunity to enjoy time together and allow your focus to shift away from thoughts of the tragedy.

 Remind yourself of your resilience

 Anniversaries can make us feel powerless and fearful all over again.
 The images we see, the stories we hear, and our own memories can increase our stress.
 Change your perspective by recognizing the strength you’ve used to move forward from the event to where you are now.
 That strength is always with you, even if it doesn’t feel like it.
 Keep actively look for what’s positive in your life and what makes you grateful.

 Find ways to restore balance

-If your mind is caught up in “what ifs” or “if onlys,” try to bring your thoughts to this moment instead.
-What do you see or hear around you?
+If your mind is caught up in “what-ifs” or “if-onlys,” try to bring your thoughts to this moment instead.
 See if you can stay in the here and now.
 Focus on your breathing and take nice slow, deep breaths.
 Try to release the stress from your body as you breathe out.
-Try these simple techniques or other activities that help you relax and release tension – reading a good book, walking outdoors, or enjoying a hobby, for example.
+Try these simple techniques or other activities that help you relax and release tension—reading a good book, walking outdoors, or enjoying a hobby.
 Avoid substance use or other unhealthy coping methods.